OutSystems/docs-support/src/licensing/app-object-count.md

 # Application Objects

 An Application Object (AO) is a measurement of the complexity of your applications on the OutSystems platform.
-Each **screen**, **entity/database table**, **API method**, and custom defined [**Event**](https://www.outsystems.com/tk/redirect?g=54254c98-5a1e-42c3-a280-fa2aae5c5abe) in your apps count as 1 AO.
+Each **screen**, **entity/database table**, **API method**, and custom-defined [**Event**](https://www.outsystems.com/tk/redirect?g=54254c98-5a1e-42c3-a280-fa2aae5c5abe) in your apps count as 1 AO.
 AOs are counted the same in OutSystems 11 and OutSystems Developer Cloud, except where noted below.

 ## Details on AO counting for Screens
 * Web screens, email screens, and mobile web screens each count as 1 AO.